wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 ------
 1. Cryptography including symmetric-key, public-key, primitive design, and provable security

-1. Secure multi-party computation
+1. Secure multi-party computation and blockchain

-1. Blockchain

 1. Related topics in cryptology, combinatorics, and game theory

 Latest News
 ------

+(Mar.
+2024)	I will talk at Radboud University and FSE 2024 soon!

 (Jan.
 2024)	My paper on constructing PRFs from tweakable PRPs was accepted to *ToSC 2024(1) / FSE 2024*.

 (Dec.
 2023) I talked at [ASK](https://askworkshop.github.io/ask2023/) and [DESILO](https://desilo.ai/?lng=en) about fine-tuning ideal worlds.